OK, so there is a lot of parenting advice out there.

 5. The days are long, but the years are short

 Long, lonely nights spent nursing to the glow of my phone are only a memory.
 Some nights, I now find myself scrolling through old videos of my kids on my phone while my husband is watching football or after he’s gone to bed.
-I wonder how I’ve already forgotten the sound of their little baby voices, how I translated their toddler talk, and how were they ever so little.
+I wonder how I’ve already forgotten the sound of their little baby voices or how I translated their toddler talk.
+And, wow, how were they ever so little?

 I think I’m currently living in one of those sweet spots of parenthood.
 My kids play together, say “I love you” unprompted, and give out spontaneous hugs.
 They still climb into our bed for a snuggle almost every morning and believe a princess bandage can heal most wounds.
 My mind will wander as I stay in the snuggle some early mornings.
 I can’t help but notice how long my 7-year-old’s legs have become as she lays next to me or how much heavier my 4-year-old feels as I help lift her in bed.
-I remember wishing away those long, lonely nights, early morning wakeups, and mundane days in the moment.
-I remember looking forward to a time when things would get easier.
-I think I’m here now.
+I remember wishing away those long, lonely nights, early morning wakeups, mundane days in the moment, and looking forward to a time when things would get easier.
+I’m here now.

 Sometimes, the days are still long, but I’m trying not to wish them away because I know sweet spots don’t last forever either.